 During the Ellen Page/Chris Pratt/Hillsong controversy, when Hillsong was being accused again of being anti-gay, Pastor Brian Houston issued a media statement.

-In the statement, Brian stated, “Hillsong Church was founded in 1983 by our Senior Pastors, Brian and Bobbie Houston and in all those years Pastor Brian has been a vocal opponent of gay conversion therapy and has made it clear to our pastors that we do not support that approach.“ (emphasis mine)
+In the statement, Brian Houston stated, “Hillsong Church was founded in 1983 by our Senior Pastors, Brian and Bobbie Houston and in all those years Pastor Brian has been a vocal opponent of gay conversion therapy and has made it clear to our pastors that we do not support that approach.“ (emphasis mine)

 “A vocal opponent of gay conversion therapy”?
 Personally, I’m not aware of that ever happening and I believe history would say otherwise.
-For example, Sy Rogers , the preacher promoted as a ‘former homosexual’ or ‘former transsexual’ was often invited to speak at the Hillsong church and conferences, ever since he first came to Australia in 1986.
-In 2007, Sy told myself and has told others that he no longer preaches a reorientation message, but he has never declared that publicly as far as I’m aware.
+For example, Sy Rogers , the preacher promoted as a ‘former homosexual’ or ‘former transsexual’ was often invited to speak at the Hillsong Church and conferences, ever since he first came to Australia in 1986.
+In 2007, Sy told me and has told others that he no longer preaches a reorientation message, but he has never declared that publicly as far as I’m aware.
 And he probably won’t as it would destroy the narrative that so many Christians in the churches have come to believe that he is a ‘former homosexual’, in a heterosexual marriage of 37 years and fathered children.
 Stating publicly, that no longer holds all the belief that orientation change is possible would mean he’d immediately lose 90% of his preaching invitations.
 This has happened to many well-known preachers who’ve publicly declared their new, more enlightened, view of sexuality or gender identity; Rowland Croucher in Australia is one example and Tony Campolo in the US being another.
 One step ahead you’re a leader, two you’re an innovator, three a martyr.
 To some ministers I’ve spoken with, it appears that Sy is not willing to sacrifice his ministry on the altar for the sake of honesty as others have.

-Brian Houston has stated on numerous occasions that the LW program was shut down at the city campus in 1999.
+Brian Houston has stated on numerous occasions that the Living Waters program was shut down at the city campus in 1999.
 However, as the years roll on and the damage to victims becomes clear, many are looking for more than that from this eminent leader.
 There is a vast difference saying I shut down a program, and giving an apology like that of former Exodus leader Alan Chambers, acknowledging the horrendous harm created in countless thousands of lives and his ongoing crusade to see conversion therapy banned.
 Alan didn’t just say “I closed Exodus down”, he’s actively and publicly taking steps to correct the wrongs.

 In the same recent media statement, Brian says, ‘We are an inclusive Christian church that loves, values and welcomes all people, regardless of their background, ethnicity, beliefs, values, or personal identity’ (emphasis mine).

 The word ‘inclusive’ is problematic in this context.
 Brian should have known that, but maybe not.
 He has used inappropriate wording in the past.
 In his 2015 blog post ‘Do I love gay people?’, where he’d attempted to affirm that neither he nor Hillsong was anti-gay, he used the term ‘gay lifestyle’ repeatedly.
 It has been claimed that the post was read by over a million people in a very short time and gave them clarity.
 Yet from where I stand, many of those who’d clicked and read it were enraged by offensive term ‘lifestyle’.
 Straight people have ‘lives’ but gays have ‘lifestyles’ according to some people.
-If you want to communicate something to the LGBTI audience a little bit of help from those who know, goes a long way and will cause less harm.
+If you want to communicate something to the LGBTIQ audience a little bit of help from those who know, goes a long way and will cause less harm.

 Using the term ‘inclusive’ in the media release, once again, instead of quelling the storm, added fuel to the fire.
 The standard of welcome implied by the word ‘inclusive’ for most people is much greater than the reality delivered.
 Many LGBT (and many straight Christians!) expect that an inclusive church would welcome LGBT members as equals.
 (The differences in the terms, ‘welcoming’, ‘accepting’ and ‘affirming’, as it relates to churches and LGBT people, are explained HERE).